 - 2 California bay leaves

-- 28 ounce Pinto beans, drained and rinsed
+- 28 ounce can Pinto beans drained and rinsed

-- 14 ounces Kidney beans, drained and rinsed
+- 14 ounce can Kidney beans drained and rinsed

-- 1 tsp Better than Bouillon beef bouillon
+- 1 teaspoon Better than Bouillon beef bouillon